-Students are permitted to possess personally owned wireless and/or cellular communication devices such as cellular telephones (including personal digital assistants [PDAs] with wireless and/or cellular telephony/voice capabilities) and pagers while on school property or in attendance at school functions; however, the use of such devices from the opening bell of the school day until the final dismissal bell is prohibited, and the device must be turned off during that time period.
+Students are permitted to possess personally-owned wireless and/or cellular communication devices such as cellular telephones (including personal digital assistants [PDAs] with wireless and/or cellular telephony/voice capabilities) and pagers while on school property or in attendance at school functions. ; however, the The use of such devices from the opening bell of the school day until the final dismissal bell is prohibited permitted, and but the device must be turned off placed on silent or vibrate during that time period.
+Use of the cell phone during instructional time is permitted only when the teacher allows such use.
+Failure to comply with the teacher's instructions regarding the use of cell phones during instructional time may result in disciplinary action.
 Appropriate student use of telecommunications services is also addressed in the Guidelines for Acceptable Use of District Information Systems Document Part Two - Student Community Access.

-Students may not use any wireless and/or cellular communication devices while on a school bus at any time, and such devices must be turned off for the duration of any bus transportation.
-Students possessing personally owned wireless and/or cellular communications devices on school property must keep such devices stored in a vehicle, locker, backpack, or other non-visible secure location throughout the school day.
+Students may not use any wireless and/or cellular communication devices while on a school bus at any time, and but such devices must be turned off placed on silent or vibrate for the duration of any bus transportation.
+Students possessing personally owned wireless and/or cellular communications devices on school property must keep such devices stored in a vehicle, locker, backpack, or other non visible secure location throughout the school day.
+Student use of a cell phone while being transported may be restricted by the bus operator to ensure the safe operation of the bus.
+Failure to comply with the bus operator's instructions may result in disciplinary action.

-Other personally owned, wireless and/or cellular equipped electronic devices subject to the restricted possession and usage described above, include but are not limited to, handheld computer/phone/player hybrids, sub-laptop computers, and laptop computers.
+Other personally-owned, wireless and/or cellular equipped electronic devices subject to the restricted possession and usage described above, include but are not limited to, handheld computer/phone/player hybrids, sub-laptop computers, and laptop computers.
 Any personally owned electronic device capable of audio and/or video recording or play back may also be subject to restricted student possession and use at the discretion of the principal.